port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace/guides/ingest-cloud-resources-using-dynatrace.md

 ## Common use cases
 - Map your monitored resources from cloud providers in Dynatrace
-- Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.

 ## Prerequisites
 This guide assumes the following:
 - You have a Port account and that you have finished the [onboarding process](/quickstart).
 - You have [installed and setup Port's Dynatrace integration](/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace/dynatrace.md)
 - You have entities from cloud providers configured on Dynatrace.
-See Dynatrace documentation for this.
+See [Dynatrace documentation](https://docs.dynatrace.com/managed#deploy-on) for this.

 ## Ingesting cloud resources into Port